mjoc/MPIGraphs/README.md

 ### Distributed Computing

 Basically a Distributed Class which is a type of Class Sparse-Adjacency-Matrix-Graph, which is the baby of a Class Graph and Class Sparse-Binary-Matrix (Graph is a virtual class which needs a storage Class to become concrete).
-I built it all from scratch, even Sparse Matrix Type, for the exercise as it was for class.
+I built it all from scratch, even Sparse Matrix Type, for fun.

 The algorithm I used to test the Distributed Graph was a Class Distributed-Ising,  which inherited from Class Ising, trying to keep a straightforward relationship between the serial and parallel versions of the code.
 The algorithm uses Red-Green updating, so the graph needs to be a bipartite, very important restriction!
 The Ising Model is calculated by MCMC/Gibbs sampling.